majidakbari/mail-service/readme.md

 ```

 ### Environment variables
-There is a `.env.example` file in the root of the project which contains OS level environment variables that are used for deploying the project and also for application variables.
+There is a `.env.example` file in the root of the project which contains OS level environment variables that are used for deploying the whole project and also for running the application.
-Every single variable inside this file, has a default value, so you do not need to change them; But you can also override your own variables.
-Cope the example file to the `.env` file, follow the following steps:
+Every single variable inside of this file, has a default value, so you do not need to change them; But you can also override your own variables.
+First Copy the example file to the `.env` file:
 ```bash
 cd /path-to-project
 cp .env.example .env
 ```
 Then open your favorite text editor like `vim` or `nano` and change the variables.
+All of the variables have comments which describe them.

 For example `BACKEND_ADDRESS` environment variable shows that the project will run on the following port.
 You can change them to your desired values.
-Also all of the variables have comments which describe them.
+You can find different mail providers here, please fill your credentials for each service you want to use.

-* Notice: In this application I've totally removed laravel `.env` file and have used `OS` level environment variables.
-So if you want to change any variable do not forget to restart the containers so that your changes will affect.
+* Notice: In this application laravel `.env` file is totally removed and `OS` level environment variables are used instead.
+So if you want to change any variable "after you ran the containers", do not forget to restart the application so that your changes will affect.
 For restarting the containers use the following command:
 ```bash
 docker-compose up -d --force-recreate
 ```